 You’ve probably noticed the word “formerly” there – Magento was THE thing back in the day, and surely the most well-known e-commerce solution of them all.

 Then, WordPress came along and together with it the excellent WooCommerce plugin – WordPress’ take on e-commerce.
 According to the latest data, WooCommerce has grown above Magento in popularity.

 When it comes to the top website platforms for e-commerce, WooCommerce has a 10% market share, while Magento has 9%.
 WordPress and its various side-tools are taking the web by storm.

-As you can see, WordPress still leads the pack here, but Shopify and Squarespace can’t be ignored.
-Over the years, they have attracted a huge popularity, and everyone who has ever used them swears by their abilities.
+As you can see, WordPress still leads the pack here, but WooCommerce and Shopify can’t be ignored.
+Over the years, they have gained huge popularity, and everyone who has ever used them swears by their abilities.

 Your cut-out-‘n-keep list of the top website platforms and popular CMS

 - The number of active sites tracked: 22,674,100